 You are here

 Russell Rickford is an associate professor of history at Cornell University.
 He specializes in African-American political culture after World War II, the Black Radical Tradition, and transnational social movements.
-His most recent book, We Are an African People: Independent Education, Black Power, and the Radical Imagination, received the 2016 Hooks Institute National Book Award and the 2017 OAH Liberty Legacy Foundation Award.
+His book, We Are an African People: Independent Education, Black Power, and the Radical Imagination, received the 2016 Hooks Institute National Book Award and the 2017 OAH Liberty Legacy Foundation Award.
 He is currently working on a book about Guyana and African American radical politics in the 1970s.

 - American Studies Program

 - HIST 1595 : African American History From 1865

 - HIST 2001 : Supervised Reading - Undergraduate

 - HIST 3002 : Supervised Research - Undergraduate